ender-js/website/ENDER.md

 ### TRY IT OUT
 If you're looking to test drive this setup, have a play with [the compiled source](http://ender-js.s3.amazonaws.com/ender.min.js)
 <iframe id="fiddle-example" src="http://jsfiddle.net/yakWA/2/embedded/"></iframe>

+<div class="hr" id="learn"></div>

+## LEARNING ENDER

+Instructional videos and other cool stuff for learning about Ender.

+### Getting Started with Ender

+  <iframe src="http://player.vimeo.com/video/23836209?portrait=0" width="640" height="360" frameborder="0"></iframe>

+### Building an Ender Module

+  <iframe src="http://player.vimeo.com/video/24296635?portrait=0" width="640" height="360" frameborder="0"></iframe>

 <div class="hr" id="about"></div>

 ## ABOUT THIS PROJECT

 We would love to hear how you're using ender or why you're not.
 What you love... what you hate...
 And we would love all the help we can get!
 Got a great idea?
-Open an issue, submit a pull request, or [message us on twitter](http://twitter.com/intent/tweet?text=@fat%20@ded%20-%20I'm%20using%20ender.%20Check%20it%20out%20at%20http://)!
+Open an issue, submit a pull request, follow @ender, or [message us on twitter](http://twitter.com/intent/tweet?text=@fat%20@ded%20-%20I'm%20using%20ender.%20Check%20it%20out%20at%20http://)!

 ## LICENSE
 Ender is licensed under MIT - *copyright 2011 Dustin Diaz & Jacob Thornton*